KRNL-Labs/salesforce-krnl/README.md

 - Apex immediately creates a `Document_Access_Log__c` row with `Status__c = 'Queued for Blockchain'` and stores the raw `/api/access/init` JSON (including `sessionId`) in `Blockchain_Response__c`.
-- The viewer tab polls the backend for session status and, once ready, obtains a signed viewer token.
+- The viewer tab connects to the backend via **Server-Sent Events (SSE)** for real-time workflow status and, once ready, obtains a signed viewer token.
 - Later, when the user revisits the record, Apex calls the backend `/api/access/session/:sessionId` endpoint for any queued logs, and updates the corresponding `Document_Access_Log__c` rows to **Logged to Blockchain** with a